schneiderundschuetz/document-generator-for-openapi/README.md

 OpenAPI document.
 The generator itself is exposed via the WordPress REST Api with the namespace document-generator-for-openapi/v1.

+Generate a document by calling /wp-json/document-generator-for-openapi/v1/document?namespace=\<NAMESPACE\>.
+It will return the OpenAPI document.

 ## Usage

-* Install plugin via WordPress Plugin repository or by manually copying files
+1. Install plugin via WordPress Plugin repository or by manually copying files
-* Activate the plugin
+2. Activate the plugin
-* Access the REST Api of the generator by calling /wp-json/document-generator-for-openapi/v1/document?namespace=\<NAMESPACE\> and your OpenAPI document will be returned.
+3. Access the REST Api of the generator by calling /wp-json/document-generator-for-openapi/v1/document?namespace=\<NAMESPACE\> and your OpenAPI document will be returned.

 ## Limitations and known issues